 The Non-Executive of MustGrow Biologics Corp.
 (MGROF) is Buying Shares

-This recent transaction increases Colin Michael Bletsky’s holding in the company by 2% to a total of $1.87 million.
+Over the last month, Colin Michael Bletsky has reported another 3 Buy trades on MGROF for a total of $59.66K.
+Following this transaction Colin Michael Bletsky’s holding in the company was increased by 1% to a total of $1.66 million.

 See today’s analyst top recommended stocks >>

-Currently, MustGrow Biologics Corp. has an average volume of 38.51K.
-MGROF’s market cap is $59.42 million and the company has a P/E ratio of -24.20.
-The Company has a Price to Book ratio of 49.55.
+Currently, MustGrow Biologics Corp. has an average volume of 93.45K.
+The Company has a Price to Book ratio of 45.98.
+The company has a one-year high of $1.87 and a one-year low of $0.12.

+Colin Michael Bletsky’s trades have generated a -4.0% average return based on past transactions.
+DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
+To subscribe to the DailyInsider visit this page.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.